-On 8 July 2019, the Issuer's Ordinary Shareholders' Meeting awarded the audit firm PricewaterhouseCoopers S.p.A. ("PwC"), the assignment of independently auditing (including checking that books are being properly kept and operating events are being properly entered into accounting ledgers) the Issuer's financial statements and the consolidated financial statements of the Newlat Group for the years 2019-2027.
+On 8 July 2019, the Issuer's Ordinary Shareholders' Meeting awarded the audit firm PricewaterhouseCoopers S.p.A. ("PwC") the assignment to audit the accounts (including the audit of the regular keeping of the accounts, as well as the proper recording of operations in the accounting records) for the 2019-2027 financial years, for the Issuer's financial statements and the Newlat Group's consolidated financial statements.
 Also by resolution of 8 July 2019, the Issuer's Ordinary Shareholders' Meeting appointed PwC to carry out a limited audit of the Newlat Group's condensed consolidated half-year financial statements for the six-month periods ending on 30 June 2020 - 2027.

-As defined in article 2497 et seq. of the Civil Code, the Issuer is subject to the management and control of Newlat Group S.A.
-For more information on this management and control activity, please refer to paragraph 2 (l) of the Report.
+As defined in article 2497 et seq. of the Italian Civil Code, the Issuer is subject to the management and control of Newlat Group S.A.
+For more information on this management and control, please refer to paragraph 2 (l) of the Report.